• Skip to content

 Veronica Steiner

 Veronica Steiner Segal is a Chilean clinical psychologist who graduated in 1998.
 Since her beginnings she has been working with patients with Severe Personality Disorders in different health institutions in her country, and since 2018 she is a certified TFP therapist.
+In 2019 she obtained her accreditation as a teacher and supervisor.
+Since the same year she is coordinator of Grupo TFP Chile.
+She is the Executive Officer for the Board and she collaborates with the T&E Committee.
+She also teaches at the University of Valparaiso, in the Department of Psychiatry, where she also teaches in the Diploma of Severe Personality Disorders.

 Third ESSPD Summer School 2023: Developmental Pathways and Interventions